 Department of Mathematics

-The Department of Mathematics at College of Coastal Georgia offers a Bachelor of Science degree in Mathematics with two tracks:
+The Department of Mathematics at College of Coastal Georgia offers a Bachelor of Science degree in Mathematics with two concentrations:

-- Pure/Applied Mathematics track, which prepares students for a career or graduate study.
+- Pure/Applied Mathematics, which prepares students for a career or graduate study.

-- Secondary Teacher Certification track, which prepares students to teach high school mathematics.
+- Secondary Teacher Certification, which prepares students to teach high school mathematics.

 We also offer associate degrees in mathematics and pre-engineering, as well as a minor in mathematics for students of any major.